-Local PTAs may be organized and chartered in any school, workplace or community in each of the 67 counties of the state.
-A charter is issued by the Florida PTA, upon receipt of and approval of the local association's bylaws, officers, payment of dues and a Federal EIN.
+Local PTAs may be organized and chartered in any school, workplace, or community in each of the 67 counties of the state.
+The Florida PTA issues a charter, upon receipt of and approval of the local association's bylaws, officers, payment of dues and a Federal EIN.